 Running a simple one-day corporate induction for all your new starters can require a minimal amount of cost & time over a year.
 However the more content, information, knowledge and skills training that is required in preparing your new starters for their role, the longer an induction period will be needed.
 More of your trainer’s time will be spent on inductions.
 There will be added costs if attendees have to travel or stay over and additional expenses will be charged back for travel costs and evening meals.
 Additional costs will be incurred for specialist training if required and if an outside company has to deliver this.
 The costs for more content & skills and a longer induction will increase your budget needs considerably.
-However the world we live in today ensures that compliance, H&S, customer service and the sales practices that our employees use needs to be trained to all new starters and the value your induction delivers will always far outweigh the risk & fines of not doing it.
+However the world we live in today ensures that compliance, Health & Safety, customer service and the sales practices that our employees use needs to be trained to all new starters and the value your induction delivers will always far outweigh the risk & fines of not doing it.

 In Blog 4 we will start helping you with designing your induction material, for now you have a budget to cost out, resource, skills, roles & responsibilities to identify, timescales to align and a presentation to the leadership team to get sign-off on your induction project.
 That should keep you busy for the next couple of weeks – good luck and see you for the next blog soon.

 If you’re thinking about putting a new starter induction together and need support and resources to get it done, why not get in touch today and talk to us about your ideas?